Methodology summary

 Interpretation

-Scores alone are not enough.
-GospelGraph turns numeric movement into field language: opening, hardening, patient presence, thin witness, and high-pressure places where trust may take longer to form.
+Scores alone are not enough either way.
+GospelGraph turns numeric movement into field language: opening, hardening, holding, patient presence, and high-pressure places where trust may take longer to form.

 Use